 - The movement’s professionalism fade away in the name of this infiltration

 - Ex Muslims disregarded by movement organizers in the United States

-- A friend’s life, who was once respected as a bold, national figure in the movement, be destroyed by false allegations lobbed against him.
-He nearly committed suicide
+- A friend’s life, once respected as a bold, national figure in the movement, is destroyed by false allegations lobbed against him.
+He nearly committed suicide.

 And as of 2021, I am only 23…